Best Gun Safes [Hands-On Tested]

 The Vaultek LifePod is now my go-to travel case when I'm driving and also staying over somewhere.

-Discreet, enough protection, quick access, and still able to be tethered to something sturdy.
+I've been using the two sizes for my daily CCW carry for over 4 years.
+It is discreet, offers enough protection, is quick access, and is able to be tethered to something sturdy.

 Check it out in action: